fanevoda/lfa-tema2/README.md

 q1 q3
 6
 ```
-where the last row dictates the lenght of the words and the second to last contains the final states of the automaton
+where the last row dictates the length of the words and the second to last contains the final states of the automaton

 # Output format